isabella232/twilio-audio-download/README.md

 <img src="extras/readme-images/terminal-settings.png" width="324" />

 ## Troubleshooting
-If the recordings are not being created, go to the folder where the data is being exported to, and open the "recording_log.log" file.
+If there is an error during the script , a popup will appear, stating that there is an error.
+If this happens, go to the folder where the data is being exported to, and open the "recording_log.log" file.
 This will give you details about what happened, and what went wrong (time stamps are given in UTC, not local time).

 If that file has not been created, check to make sure "thenrun" is turned on in SurveyCTO Desktop, and that Python files are set to be opened using Python 3.
 If you are still having trouble, paid users can [create a ticket](https://support.surveycto.com/hc/en-us/requests) with SurveyCTO support.
 All users can also post to the [community forums](https://support.surveycto.com/hc/en-us/community/topics/200604277-Advice-hacks-and-questions-about-using-SurveyCTO).